jklimek/git-php/README.md

 Next step is to create table schema -- run ```php app/console doctrine:schema:update --force``` to create table.

 Project is written in PHP7, and should work on any HTTP server supporting PHP7.
 As a standard Symfony2 project, a local php server is also sufficient (e.g. ``` php ./app/console server:start 127.0.0.1:8000``` command).

+Tests were written using codecption tool (check for docs and installation http://codeception.com/quickstart).
+After the installation use ```codecept run``` to run all the tests.